Coherent optical two-photon resonance tomographic imaging in three dimensions: Results

-At the time $t_{R}$ we send a short strong control pulse through the atomic ensemble that may convert the coherence $\varrho_{hg}$ to readout light $\Omega_{s}$.
-The control pulse with Rabi frequency $\Omega_{C}$ and readout light with Rabi frequency $\Omega_{s}$ together drive a two-photon transition from $|h\rangle$ through $|e\rangle$ to $|g\rangle$.
+At the time $t \subtxt{R}$ we send a short strong control pulse (red arrow in Fig. \ref{fig:Setup}\subfig{b}) through the atomic ensemble that converts the coherence $\varrho \subtxt{hg}$ to signal light $\Omega \subtxt{s}$.
+The control pulse with Rabi frequency $\Omega \subtxt{C}$ and signal light with Rabi frequency $\Omega \subtxt{s}$ together drive a two-photon transition from $|\text{h}\rangle$ through $|\text{e}\rangle$ to $|\text{g}\rangle$, as depicted in Fig.\ref{fig:Setup}\subfig{a}.
 We assume that both fields are co-propagating along $z$.
-In GEM protocol we work far from resonance ($\Delta/\Gamma>$ optical depth) thus we neglect the single photon absorption and dispersion of the signal field.
-Under those conditions the growth of readout $\Omega_{s}$ along atomic ensemble is governed by the equation:
+In GEM protocol we work far from resonance ($\Delta/\Gamma>$ optical depth, with $\Delta$ being single photon detuning and $\Gamma$ being decay rate of the $|\text{e}\rangle$ state), thus we neglect the single photon absorption and dispersion of the signal field.
+Under those conditions the growth of the signal field $\Omega \subtxt{s}$ along atomic ensemble is governed by the equation: